ManuelBerrueta/urlyzer/README.md

 ```

 # Releases
-Check out the releases tab for the binaries
+Check out the releases tab to download one of the binaries for your targeted architecture